ihowson/EggTimer2/README.md

 # EggTimer2

+### Installation

+1. download zip of repo
+2. unzip the folder
+3. add folder to your `Alfred.alfredpreferences/workflows/` (you can find this folder by going to Alfred Preferences > "Advanced" tab > "Syncing" header > "Reveal in Finder" button )

 ### Basic Usage

 The default keyword to use in Alfred is **timer**.
 In Alfred, set a timer with the following construction: